kivanctezoren/ceng350-notes/350notes.md

     * Timing constraints, development process constraints, standards, etc.
     * Often apply to the system as a whole, rather than individiual features
     * May be more critical than functional requirements
+    * May be difficult to state precisely, which may be difficult to verify
+        * "Goals" (general intentions of the user) can be specified instead
+        * A "verifiable nonfunc. req." uses some measure that can be tested objectively
+            * Speed: operation time, response time, refresh rate etc.
+            * Size
+            * Ease of use
+            * Reliability: Failure rate, availability etc.
+            * Robustness: Recovery from failure
+            * Portability: Target-dependent statement rate
     * A single nonfunc. requirements may generate several related
     * Product requirements: execution speed, reliability etc.
     * Organizational requirements: Consequence of organizational policies & procedures (e.g standards, implementation requirements etc.)